-1. Certificate of Insurance.
+Certificate of Insurance

 Fraternities and sororities are required to submit a Certificate of Insurance from their (Inter)National Headquarters Liability Insurance provider naming Board of Trustees of Southern Illinois University, Carbondale as an additional insured each year as part of the recognition process.
-The chapter must submit their Certificate of Insurance by the second Friday of classes, and a copy will be kept on file in the Office of Fraternity and Sorority Life.
+The chapter must submit their Certificate of Insurance by the second Monday of classes, greeks@siu.edu, and a copy will be kept on file in the Office of Fraternity and Sorority Life.
 The Certificate of Insurance must meet these minimum insurance requirements: